NeuralEnsemble/elephant/doc/tutorials.rst

 These tutorials provide narrative explanations, sample code, and expected output for some of the neurophysiological analyses in Elephant.
-You can browse the tutorials or launch them in mybinder to change and interact with the code.
+You can browse the tutorials, launch them in mybinder or try them on ebrains to change and interact with the code.

 Introductory